Skip to main content

 Should you take out a business loan?

-Use our ROI calculatorbefore committing.
+Use our DSCR calculator and cash flow projector before committing.
 A business loan only makes sense if the assets or growth funded by the loan produce a higher ROI than the loan's cost.
-Buying a $50,000 machine at 10% interest that generates $20,000 of additional profit per year is a great deal — a ~40% ROI on the investment, net of interest.
+Buying a $50,000 machine at 10% interest that generates $20,000 additional annual profit is a great deal — ~40% ROI net of interest.
 Borrowing to cover ongoing operating losses is almost always a mistake; you are buying time, not building value.
+Losses funded by debt become bigger losses once the debt service starts.

 The personal guarantee trap

 Nearly every small business loan requires a personal guarantee.
-That means if the business fails, the lender can come after your personal assets — house, retirement accounts, bank accounts.
+That means if the business fails, the lender can come after your personal assets — house, brokerage accounts, bank accounts.
 An LLC protects you from customer lawsuits, not from the guarantor agreement you signed.
-Before taking on more than you can personally absorb, make sure the loan is really necessary and the business plan supports repayment.
+Before taking on more than you can personally absorb, make sure the loan is really necessary and the business plan supports repayment in a realistic (not best-case) scenario.

 Prepayment and refinancing

 Most SBA and bank loans allow prepayment without penalty after the first year.
 Online lenders and merchant cash advances often have origination or prepayment fees that can eat any savings.
-Before refinancing or paying off early, check the fine print on the specific loan.
-Running the numbers through this calculator with different interest rates and terms is the fastest way to see whether refinancing makes sense.
+Before refinancing or paying off early, check the fine print.
+Running the numbers through this calculator with different interest rates and terms is the fastest way to see whether refinancing makes sense on net.

 Interest-only and balloon loans

 Commercial real estate loans sometimes offer interest-only payments for the first year or two, then amortize.
 Balloon loans require a large lump-sum payment at the end of the term.
 Both lower monthly cash needs upfront but shift risk to the future.
-Only use these if you have a specific plan for the balloon payment (refinance, sale, major revenue event).
+Only use these with a specific plan for the balloon payment (refinance, sale, major revenue event).
+"We'll figure it out when we get there" is how commercial real estate borrowers end up forced-selling at the worst time in the cycle.

 How to actually qualify

-4. Documentation: 2 years of tax returns, 12 months of bank statements, profit and loss, balance sheet, and often a business plan.
+4. Documentation: 2 years of tax returns (personal + business), 12 months of bank statements, P&L, balance sheet, and often a business plan.

 Alternative financing to consider first

 Loans are not always the right answer.
-For short-term needs, a business line of credit gives you flexibility without paying interest on money you do not use.
-For equipment, leasing often beats buying in cash flow terms.
-For growth capital, SBA loans are almost always cheaper than online options.
-For very new businesses, a microloan through a nonprofit CDFI can be faster and friendlier than a bank loan.
+For short-term working-capital needs, a business line of credit gives you flexibility without paying interest on money you don't use.
+For equipment, leasing often beats buying in cash flow terms and preserves depreciation deductions.
+For growth capital, SBA loans are almost always cheaper than online options if you can wait for approval.
+For very new businesses, a microloan through a nonprofit CDFI (community development financial institution) can be faster and friendlier than a bank — $10K–$50K at below-market rates.

 After you take the loan

-Set up automatic payments from your business checking account so you never miss a payment.
+Set up automatic payments from your business checking so you never miss a payment — one missed payment drops personal credit 40–60 points and can trigger default clauses.
 Track the loan in your accounting software as a liability and book interest expense monthly.
-Update your runway calculator to reflect the new debt service; many businesses see their runway shrink after a loan because the monthly payment eats into cash faster than the new capital extends runway.
+Update your cash flow projection to reflect the new debt service; many businesses see their runway shrink after a loan because the monthly payment eats cash faster than the new capital extends runway.
 Plan for the payment before you sign.

 More free business tools